dickhardt/openid-key-binding/openid-connect-key-binding-1_0.md

 To prevent token confusion attacks, the RP authenticating component SHOULD bind a unique key pair to its ID Tokens, and not use it for other purposes.

+## Using cnf as a User Claim

+The `cnf` claim in the ID Token MUST NOT be used as proof a party presenting the ID Token controls the key identified by `cnf`.
+A  proof of possession is REQUIRED to establish that a party controls the key identified by `cnf`.
+The `cnf` claim SHOULD only be used to bind a signed object with the other claims in the ID Token.

 # IANA Considerations